soon-haari/soon-haari.github.io/_posts/2023-11-06-slyfizzbuzz(hspace-ctf).md

 But 0 and 255 doesn't satisfy that property.
 Instead, `bin(i)[:4] ^ bin(i)[4:] == 0b0000` for those 2 exceptional cases.

-Fortuately, all 4 bits of `0b1111` and `0b0000` are equal, so we can extract 3 bits of information from that.
+Fortunately, all 4 bits of `0b1111` and `0b0000` are equal, so we can extract 3 bits of information from that.

 My implementation looks like:
 ```python